tdwg/dwc/.github/CONTRIBUTING.md

 ## New term

 * Submitter:
+* Justification (why is this term necessary?):
 * Proponents (at least two independent parties who need this term):
-* Justification (why is this term necessary?):

-Proposed definition of the new term:
+Proposed attributes of the new term:

 * Term name (in lowerCamelCase):
 * Class (e.g. Location, Taxon):
 * Definition of the term:
-* Comment (examples, recommendations regarding content, etc.):
+* Usage comments (recommendations regarding content, etc.):
+* Examples:
 * Refines (identifier of the broader term this term refines, if applicable):
 * Replaces (identifier of the existing term that would be deprecated and replaced by this term, if applicable):
 * ABCD 2.06 (XPATH of the equivalent term in ABCD, if applicable):